Sansevieria patens N.E.Br.

 How to Grow and Care

-It was described by N. E. Brown (1915) from a plant growing at Kew, with the comment “Origin unknown, but probably British East Africa (Kenya)”.
+N. E. Brown described this species in 1915 with a comment, "Origin unknown, but probably British East Africa (Kenya)."

 - Back to genus Sansevieria